anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 we thought configuring retries to a high value would solve it.

 `session.timeout.ms` - The timeout used to detect client failures when using Kafka's group management facility.
-The client sends periodic heartbeats to indicate its liveness to the broker.
+The client sends periodic heartbeats to indicate its aliveness to the broker.
-If no heartbeats are received by the broker before the expiration of this session timeout, then the broker will remove this client from the group and initiate a rebalance.
+If no heartbeats are received by the broker before the expiration of this session timeout, then the broker will remove this client from the group and initiate a re-balance.

 `default.api.timeout.ms` - This configuration is used as the default timeout for all client operations that do not specify a timeout parameter.
 Since we didn't find any configuration with respect to offset commit timeout,